See our latest projects and be updated with recent news and features

-The air slide is a metal box divided into 2 parts:
+The airslide is a metal box divided into two parts:

 A porous fabric membrane is located between the two parts of the housing.

-The air thus passes through a false bottom, or a membrane made of a suitable porous material (polyester), which extends over the entire length of the air slide as shown in the illustration below:
+The air thus passes through a false bottom or membrane made of a suitable porous material (polyester).
+This membrane extends over the entire length of the airslide, as shown below: